-The Joint and Survivor Annuity Benefit provides you with a reduced monthly benefit for your lifetime and at your death provides your spouse with a further reduced monthly benefit for your spouse's lifetime.
+The Joint and Survivor Annuity Benefit provides you with a reduced monthly benefit for your lifetime.
+At your death, it provides your spouse with a further reduced monthly benefit for your spouse's lifetime.
 This benefit will be funded by the purchase of an appropriate insurance contract, unless the Trustees decide otherwise.